This page may contain affiliate links, see our disclaimer here.

 Healers built the famous healing sanctuary of Asclepius in Kos and the sanctuary at Epidaurus.
 Some stories say he was a God.
 He taught Hippocrates, who is now known as the father of medicine, hence the Hippocratic oath.
 Lissos has been excavated and many artefacts retreived, showing the trading power of the Cretans during the 3rd century BC.

-It is possible to take the boat from Sougia to Paleohora in the afternoon, however it is very nice to stay in Sougia and enjoy the pretty pebble beach and crisp clear waters.
+You could choose to take the boat from Sougia to Palaiochora in the afternoon, however it is very nice to stay in Sougia and enjoy the pretty pebble beach and crisp clear waters.

 See below videos of Ag.
 Irini Gorge in Crete